 I am involved in the reunification process, and am thankful that the agency is giving me a say in what I think is a good way to integrate him back home, and to help out his biological parents.
 I am thankful that I can help be a role model to his mom.
-Even though I want to keep him forever, I know they hurt that he is not with them, and if they can do what they need to do to get him back then its a win.
+Even though the goodbye will be hard for me, I know they hurt that he is not with them, and if they can do what they need to do to get him back then its a win.
 This is what I signed up for.

-Yes our end goal is hoping to be able to adopt one of these precious lives, but in the mean time I am just thankful he is mine for now, and I can give him the best start possible.
+Yes, our end goal is hoping to be able to adopt one of these precious lives who wil really need a forever family, but in the mean time, I am just thankful he is mine for now, and I can give him the best start possible.
 There are many lessons to be learned in this journey, and I am just happy to be on it, learning as I go.

-If you have ever considered foster care, or are already in the throws of it, I would love to connect with you.
-This community of people doing foster care is tight knit, and only we know what its like to go through.
+If you have ever considered foster care, or are already in the throes of it, I would love to connect with you.
+This community of people doing foster care is tight-knit, and only we know what its like to go through.

 Support is important, and I am so thankful to have met an amazing friend who I can text any time of the day, and she is there for me to just listen, to give advice, or just to complain with me.
 It’s a pretty awesome thing being a foster mama, I would love to help others do the same.
 There is a great need for quality foster homes.
 If you feel the call, I urge you to answer it.